 And lastly, try restarting the PHP engine from your 10Web dashboard.
 Under Hosting Services click on Tools then click Restart PHP.

-If the issue persists, contact our customer care team.
+If the issue persists, contact a live agent.